Employer Payroll Tax

 The termination of an employment agreement must be given in writing.

-For expatriates, the final payment is made when the employment visa is cancelled.
+For expatriates, the final payment is made when the employment visa is canceled.
 In addition, the employer is obligated to notify the authorities when an employee leaves the UAE.

 A minimum of 30 days of advance notice is required by law.
 The employer can choose to give pay in lieu of notice if they so choose.